PHPOffice/PhpSpreadsheet/docs/Overview/01-Getting-Started.md

-# PHPExcel Developer Documentation
+# PhpSpreadsheet Developer Documentation

 ## Prerequisites, Installation, FAQ and Links

 ### Software requirements

-The following software is required to develop using PHPExcel:
+The following software is required to develop using PhpSpreadsheet:

  - PHP version 5.5 or newer
  - PHP extension php_zip enabled [^phpzip_footnote]